Chang'e 3: Monitoring by other lunar missions

 The descent of the Chang'e 3 spacecraft was expected to increase the content of lunar dust in the tenuous lunar exosphere, as well as introduce gases from engine firings during landing.
 Although there is no formal cooperation between NASA and the China National Space Administration, the landing provided an opportunity for NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) mission to examine possible changes to the baseline readings of the Moon's exosphere, and will allow it to study how dust and spent propellant gases settle around the Moon after a landing.
 For example, one of the lander's combustion byproducts is water vapor, and LADEE may be able to observe how lunar water is deposited in cold traps near the poles.
 NASA's Lunar Reconnaissance Orbiter (LRO) took a photograph of the landing site on 25 December 2013 in which the lander and the rover can be seen.
 LRO also attempted to photograph the lander and rover on 22 January 2014, and on 18 February 2014.

 Status

 The rover was still intermittently transmitting as late as 6 September 2014.
 As of March 2015, the rover remained immobile and its instruments continued degrading, but was still able to communicate with Earth radio stations.
 While amateur observers were unable to detect transmissions from the lander, Chinese officials reported that the craft was still operating its UV Camera and Telescope as it entered its 14th lunar night on 14 January 2015.

 The Yutu rover ceased to transmit data in March 2015.
-The lander and its Lunar-based Ultraviolet Telescope (LUT) are still operational as of 2025, twelve years after landing on the Moon.
+Status checks of the lander and its Lunar-based Ultraviolet Telescope (LUT) in 2018, 2020, and 2025, indicate that the spacecraft is still operational, roughly twelve years after landing on the Moon.
 The power source for the lander, which consists of a radioisotope heater unit (RHU) and solar panels, could last for 30 years.